 LG V40 ThinQ: 3D Render Video

-The LG V40 ThinQ will feature a 6.4-inch FullVision QHD+ P-OLED display with 1440×3120 resolution, HDR10 support and a 19.5:9 aspect ratio.
+The LG V40 ThinQ will feature a 6.4-inch FullVision QHD+ P-OLED display with 1440×3120 resolution, Dolby Vision and HDR10 support, and a 19.5:9 aspect ratio.
 The top of the device does feature a notch, but it isn’t as large as the one you will find on iPhone X models.
 Furthermore, the notch is disabled by default and you can choose to enable it later using a provided software toggle.
 We had originally assumed that this display would be protected by Gorilla Glass 6, but it turns out LG is still using Gorilla Glass 5 on its new phone.

 Inside, the LG V40 ThinQ will comes equipped with the Qualcomm Snapdragon 845 processor with an octa-core CPU (4x 2.8GHz Kryo 385 Gold CPU + 4x 1.7GHz Kryo 385 Silver CPU) and Adreno 540 GPU.
 Just as earlier reports had indicated, the phone indeed features 6GB of LP-DDR4X RAM paired with 64GB of internal storage space.
 Further storage expandability using a microSD card is possible up to 512GB.
 Unfortunately, LG has not provided any details regarding a 128GB storage variant.
 Also, the device is still running Android 8.1 Oreo with its own custom launcher on top.
 However, the update to Android 9.0 Pie should be just around the corner.

 In the imaging department, we get triple-cameras at the rear and a dual-cameras at the front.
-The main camera is a 12MP sensor with 1.4µm pixels, an f/1.5 aperture and 3-axis OIS.
+The main camera is a 12MP sensor with 1.4µm pixels, an f/1.5 aperture, and 3-axis OIS.
 This happens to be the first camera from LG to offer Dual Pixel autofocus.
 Then we have the second sensor which is a 16MP ultrawide lens with an f/1.9 aperture that lacks autofocusing abilities.
-The third lens is a 12MP tele-camera with an f/2.4 aperture.
+The third lens is a 12MP telephoto camera with an f/2.4 aperture.
 This lens also boasts OIS and additionally offers with 2X optical zoom.

 The LG V40 ThinQ keeps the 32-bit Hi-Fi Quad-DAC and DTS:X 3D Surround Sound, something that has always been a part of LG’s high-end phones since the LG G5.
 It features a 3.5mm headphone jack and stereo boombox speakers, an upgrade from G7 ThinQ’s single boombox speaker.
 There is a USB Type-C port at the bottom and a hybrid dual-SIM card slot on the left side of the phone.
-Most LG V series phones in the past have come packed with 3300mAh batteries, which is a lower capacity than most high-end phones these days.
+Most LG V series phones in the past have come packed with 3300mAh batteries, which is lower capacity than most high-end phones these days.
 The V40 ThinQ is unfortunately no different in this regard and comes the exact same capacity cell.
 However, you do get support for Quick Charge 3.0 over USB Type-C along with ‘fast’ wireless charging.

 What About The Design Of The LG V40 ThinQ?